terasolunaorg/terasoluna-gfw/CONTRIBUTING.md

 >
 > English only.

-* Please write the modification overview into the title area and end with #{issue number}.
+* Please write the modification overview into the title area and add the #{issue number} at its end.
 (Default is commit comment or work branch name)
 * Please write the modification detail into the comment area.
 (If needed)
 * Please include the issue number(`#{issue number}` format) to track a modification into the comment area.